Award-winning Filmmaker & Distinguished Scholar

 But storytelling is more than words.
 It’s music, song, struggle and how the artists on creative team respond to the call.

-As a historian, I’m interested in the big picture and engaging with the public.
+As a historian, I’m interested engaging with the public.

 Over the past 20 years, my works have been praised internationally in publications including The New Republic, Libération (Paris), The Village Voice, The New York Review of Books, The Chronicle of Higher Education and in every major historical journal.
 I have written for Foreign Affairs, The Walrus and The Chronicle of Higher Education, and many other public forums.
 I spoke as the expert on France and terrorism at the National Press Club after the Charlie Hebdo terrorist attacks in France.
 I given invited lectures around the world, been interviewed numerous times, and have taught seminars on asymmetric warfare at The United States Military Academy, West Point.